taichi-dev/soft2d-for-unity/Docs/English/Trigger.md

 ```

 ### Thread Safety
 `InvokeCallbackAsync()` will pass the user-defined callback function into Soft2D and execute it on the rendering thread.
 Therefore, the callback function will be executed asynchronously with the logic thread (`Update()`).
-Below is a method to ensure the completion of the callback function in the logic thread:
+Below shows an example to ensure the completion of the callback function in the logic thread:

 ```csharp
 private ETrigger trigger;